Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Description ==

 This plugin provides you a shortcode to generate a customizable PayPal payment button that allows a customer to pay for an item instantly via a popup using the PayPal's Express Checkout API/Gateway.
+The checkout process is quick and easy.

 The full checkout takes place in a payment popup window and the customer never leaves your site.

 This is ideal for selling a product or service via PayPal.

-View configuration and usage details on the [WP Express Checkout](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) plugin's page
+View configuration and usage details on the [WP Express Checkout](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) plugin's documentation page

 = Basic Setup and Usage Video =